cyrichardson/docs-cloud-keep/api-docs/api-operations/methods/get-get-v1-project-quota-records.rst

 Response
 """"""""""""""""

-The following table shows the response parameters for the request.
+The following table shows the response atttributes for the request.

 +------------------+---------+-----------------------------------------------------------+
 | Name             | Type    | Description                                               |